PiBrewing/craftbeerpi4-documentation/master/examples/example-influxdb2.md

 ![InfluxDB2 initial Configuration](../../.gitbook/assets/cbpi4_influxdb_initial_config.png)

 The system will show you an API Token for the admin user.
-Copy this token and keep it somewhere as you might need it at a laeter point of time.
+Copy this token and keep it somewhere as you might need it at a later point of time.
 Then click on quick start.

 ![InfluxDB2 initial API Token](../../.gitbook/assets/cbpi4_influxdb_api_token.png)